 Blown In Fiberglass

 Typically used to insulate attics and can be added over existing attic insulation.
 It has an R Value of around R 3 per inch.
+R 49 is the recommendation for attic insulation in our climate zone, which is around 16 inches.
 The product we use is lightweight, noncombustible, noncorrosive and odor free.
 It doesn’t settle, contains no chemicals to cause mildew or fungus growth, contains no formaldehyde or asbestos and won’t decay or absorb moisture.

 Typically used to insulate walls, but has a wide variety of uses.
 Batts come either faced or unfaced and the thickness determines their R value.
 When used to insulate attic knee walls an air barrier must be installed over the batt on the unfinished side.
 This is to prevent “wind washing” of the insulation which greatly reduces its R Value.

 Flash & Batt

 This is a combination of closed cell spray foam and fiberglass insulation.
 The closed cell foam acts as an air sealer prior to the installation of batts.
 In some applications this hybrid method can be beneficial.

 There are two types of spray foam insulation, open cell and closed cell.
 Closed cell has the greater R Value per inch than open-cell.
 Most closed cell foams are around R 6.0 per inch, while most open cell foams are much lower at R 3.6 per inch.
 Closed cell foam is an air barrier, and open cell is not.

 Most of today’s Cellulose insulation is made up of recycled paper and denim heavily treated with boric acid, borax, or ammonia sulfate.
 Cellulose is prone to settling, as much as 20 percent of its installed thickness.
 Cellulose is also much heavier, weighing several times more than fiberglass, which is an important consideration when insulating an attic above a drywall ceiling.